Facebook Pixel

 Regular-Season Grade: 76.7 (C)

 It has been exceptionally unfair that the Chicago Bears’ offensive woes were largely blamed on the offensive line.
 Sure, a 17th-placed ranking isn’t good, but it’s not horrendous.
-They’ve had some bad outings, as have most offensive lines, but that doesn’t mean they are the main reason for Caleb Williams’ struggles as a rookie.
+They had some bad outings, as did most offensive lines, but that doesn’t mean they are the main reason for Caleb Williams’ struggles as a rookie.

 Chicago also ranks 15th in PBWR, which is respectable.
 Similarly, the run-blocking numbers are fairly solid (0.91 RBYBC/rush, 15th), so it’s ambitious to blame the offensive line for this season’s collapse.

-Intriguingly, this unit has posted four games with a grade of B- or above, and three of its five wins have come in those games.
-All three of those wins came before their bye week, and they only posted one game above a C+ since Week 7, when their schedule got significantly harder.
+Intriguingly, this unit posted four games with a grade of B- or above, and three of its five wins came in those games.
+All three came before their bye week, though, and they only posted one game above a C+ after Week 7, when their schedule got significantly harder.

 18) Los Angeles Chargers